 This includes conducting an accurate and efficient particle analysis.

-Particle analysis is crucial to the pharmaceutical industry as it helps identify both the size and shape of the particles that make up the medication.
+Particle analysis is crucial to the pharmaceutical industry as it helps identify the particle size distribution of the medication.

 The size and shape of the particle determine several factors, such as the dissolution of the ingredients, release rate, absorption rate, dose uniformity, and the texture of solid medicines, according to the article Particle Size Analysis in Pharmaceutics: Principles, Methods and Applications.

 Particle analysis is also used to detect particulate contamination, whether it be foreign debris, precipitation, or formula incompatibilities.

 Failure to implement proper particle analysis practices can harm the patients taking the medicine as it can lead to incorrect dosages.

 How Is Particle Analysis Carried Out?

 In the world of pharmaceutics, there are three main pieces of equipment that are used to facilitate particle analysis: Test Sieves, Air Jet Sieves, and Dynamic Image Analysis Systems.
 We will now provide insight into how each one is applied.

 It goes without saying that the pharmaceutical industry is heavily regulated.
 This means that medicine manufacturers need to have several pieces of documentation to represent each aspect of their process in order to prove their product is what it’s supposed to be and that it was created under the proper guidelines.